otrv4/otrv4/architecture-decisions/002-key-management.md

 provide post-compromise secrecy, support out-of-order resilence and asynchronicity (through the usage of prekey ensembles uploaded to a server).

-It is worth to note that OTR version 2 contains a vulnerability related to message authentication when the revelation of MAC keys is done immediately by both participants in a conversation [\[2\]](#references).
-Two potential solutions are possible:
+As OTRv4 reveals the MAC keys, it is worth to note that OTR version 2 contains a vulnerability related to message authentication when the revelation of MAC keys is done immediately by both participants in a conversation [\[2\]](#references).
+Two potential solutions to this problem are
+possible:

-1. Only the receiver can reveal MAC keys, which gives weaker deniability as it puts full trust in receiver.
+1. Only the receiver will reveal the MAC keys, which gives weaker deniability as it puts full trust on receiver.
 2. Both the sender and receiver can reveal MAC keys, but the sender must reveal only after two ratchet generations.

-OTRv3 made the decision to only allow the receiver to reveal MAC keys.
+OTRv3 made the decision to only allow the receiver to reveal the MAC keys.
+In OTRv4 the same decision is chosen.

-Therefore, to reveal MAC keys in the Double Ratchet:
+To reveal MAC keys in the Double Ratchet for OTRv4:

-1. The receiver of data messages can reveal MAC keys on the first message sent per ratchet.
+1. The receiver of data messages will reveal the MAC keys on the first message sent per ratchet.
-2. The participant expiring the session can reveal MAC keys on the sent TLV type 1.
+2. The participant expiring the session can reveal the MAC keys on the sent TLV type 1.

 ### Decision